ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

    | Japan (Tokyo) / `jp-tok`          | `tok` |
    | US East (Washington, DC) / `us-east`| `wdc` |
    | US South (Dallas, TX) / `us-south`  | `dal` |
-   {: caption="Table 2 - This table shows the region values that the script accepts." caption-side="bottom"}
+   {: caption="This table shows the region values that the script accepts." caption-side="bottom"}

 1. Optional - Every installation image is accompanied by a file that contains the checksum value for the image file.
 For example, the image file ibmshare-0.0.1.tar.gz is accompanied by the ibmshare-0.0.1.tar.gz.sha256 file that contains the checksum value.
 To verify the integrity of the downloaded package, use the following commands.
    ```sh